e-id-admin/open-source-community/discussion-paper-tech-proposal/discussion-paper-tech-proposal.md

 ## 2.2	EU eIDAS 2.0 and the Architecture Reference Framework
 In June 2021, the EU published a draft Act that is similar in its ambitions to those of Switzerland.
 The EUDI Wallet Architecture and Reference Framework (ARF) was published in January 2023 with the goal of developing an interoperable digital identity wallet solution in the EU.
 The ARF defines an initial direction for the technical implementation of the eIDAS 2.0 Regulation.
-The current understanding of the E-ID Project Team is that the ARF is considered an initial version and will evolve further over time.
+The current understanding of the e-ID Team is that the ARF is considered an initial version and will evolve further over time.

 The ARF offers an approach based on well-known cryptography and technology that is being rapidly standardised.
 This allows a technically pragmatic way of offering digital identities.
 It is our assessment that the outlined technologies in the ARF offer a realistic pathway to providing digital identities, and implementation for integrators is transparent and fairly straightforward.

 It is worth noting that the draft Act and the technology proposed by the EU ARF do come with downsides.
 The legislation has been criticised by various experts from academia, civil society and data privacy organisations ([Open Letter Pre-Trilogue Conclusion](https://epicenter.works/en/content/eidas-open-letter-pre-trilogue-conclusion-300-academics-19-ngos)), who have requested that the legislation require unlinkability.
 The technology as proposed in the ARF offers a high level of conformity with existing security practices, yet has very specific flaws concerning certain aspects of privacy preservation.
-In particular, the credentials contain a unique technical footprint that is transmitted to verifiers during each verification.
+In particular, the credentials contain a unique technical fingerprint that is transmitted to verifiers during each verification.
 This can make it easier to trace a holder’s actions, and to collude if verifiers combine data.

-As Switzerland is not a member of the EU, the e-ID project team relies on information made available to the public and provided by the broader e-ID community.
+As Switzerland is not a member of the EU, the e-ID team relies on information made available to the public and provided by the broader e-ID community.

 ## 2.3	Practical experience and external expertise collected by the Confederation
 Establishing a nationwide trust infrastructure is a complex undertaking that will take several years to complete.
 As a result, having a solid technical foundation is of prime importance.
 This foundation must be based on sound technical principles and be broadly accepted in technical and political terms and by the public.
 To develop the necessary technical capabilities, it was decided that the Confederation would start building small-scale systems and gain hands-on experience deploying and operating products based on SSI-Technology.
 Hence, the projects ePerso (electronic employee ID card), the "Public Sandbox Trust Infrastructure" (implementation of a base registry), and eLFA (mobile learners' driver license) were launched.
-The expertise of the federal E-ID Team, as well as most of the knowledge contributing to this document, was largely gained from these projects.
+The expertise of the federal e-ID team, as well as most of the knowledge contributing to this document, was largely gained from these projects.

 To further benefit from the vast knowledge and network of the Swiss e-ID Community, a Technical Advisory Circle (TAC) was formed with the goal of advising the Confederation.
-The project team would like to take this opportunity to express its sincere thanks to the members of the TAC for their involvement in the process up to now.
+The e-ID team would like to take this opportunity to express its sincere thanks to the members of the TAC for their involvement in the process up to now.

 In the run-up to the publication of this document, the TAC held three meetings, discussing various aspects of general challenges, answering to specific questions, and considering potential solutions, and scenarios for providing the Swiss e-ID.
 It is worth noting that the TAC members have diverse backgrounds, and discussions do not always lead to consensus.
 Nonetheless, the meetings offer an excellent gauge of the current state of the SSI field.